 We will continue to update little by little throughout the year.
 For whatever reason the Leawood Labor Day 5K was left off in 2012; there were many qualifiers on that fast 5K course.
 The USATF certification has expired, so check first before entering in 2014.
 This goes for any races throughout the state; check with the race director.

-qualifiers.
-We suggest race directors include the USATF certification numbers on their entry forms to verify their courses are accurate.
+We suggest race directors include the USATF certification numbers on the entry forms to verify their courses are accurate.
 Need to recertify?
 There are several course measurers available throughout the state; check the USATF list.